WelkinU/ThreadedVideoLoader/README.md

     print(vid)                          #Print the main properties of the VideoLoader object

-    #Release resources after you are done!
-If you initialize the VideoLoader using a "with" statement, you can skip this line.
+    #Release resources.
+Can skip this if the object was initialized using a "with" statement
     vid.release()

 ## Software Requirements